Alberta Liberal Leader David Khan issued the following in response to UCP leadership candidate Jason Kenney's PAC donations:

 “Further, we need to ensure that trans youth feel safe in their schools, where they spend most of their days.
 I am calling on Education Minister David Eggen to add specific accommodations and supports for trans youth into the School Act, such as the right to access gender-neutral washrooms and to change their names and pronouns in school records.
 These accommodations and supports are included in the Minister’s “optional” LGBTQ guidelines - which should be mandatory.

 “Trans youth in Alberta need to know they are supported, and they are loved.
 Our government needs to take more tangible measures to demonstrate that.”

-Alberta Liberal MLA David Swann released the following statement in response to the release of the 2017 second quarter opioid report:
+Alberta Liberal MLA David Swann released the following statement to mark World Mental Health Day: